wren-lang/wren/doc/site/method-calls.markdown

     :::wren
     list.clear()

-Semantically, all method calls work like this:
+The VM executes a method call like so:

 1. Evaluate the receiver and arguments from left to right.
 2. Look up the method on the receiver's [class][].